Testosterone Therapy for Libido in Miami, FL

 What can I expect with TRT?

-While loss of interest in sex is often the red flag that prompts a man to visit his doctor, it is not the only sign of low-T. Other symptoms such as loss of bone density and moodiness, among others, may also be alleviated with testosterone replacement therapy.
+While the loss of interest in sex is often the red flag that prompts a man to visit his doctor, it is not the only sign of low TRT.
+Other symptoms such as loss of bone density and moodiness, among others, may also be alleviated with testosterone replacement therapy.
 The response to therapy varies greatly from one individual to another.